Buffalo Water Quality at a Glance

 Buffalo – New York – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

-Buffalo’s Water Authority operates a robust municipal system serving over 275,000 residents in Buffalo and portions of surrounding communities.
-Established in 1868, Buffalo Water oversees a comprehensive network including approximately 900 miles of water mains, multiple pumping stations, and a state-of-the-art treatment facility on the shores of Lake Erie.
-The system delivers approximately 70 million gallons of water daily through one of the Great Lakes region’s most historic infrastructure networks.
+Buffalo Water Authority operates a comprehensive municipal system serving over 275,000 residents in Buffalo and surrounding communities.
+Established in 1868, Buffalo Water oversees an extensive network including approximately 900 miles of water mains, multiple pumping stations, and the Colonel Ward Treatment Plant on the shores of Lake Erie.
+The system delivers approximately 70 million gallons of water daily through one of the Great Lakes region’s most established infrastructure networks.

 Buffalo Water Quality: Current Status (2024-2025)